Kelly Plante

 Other qualifications directly relevant to courses taught

-- 14 years' experience in the field of technical writing, editing, product/project management and team leadership in the U.S. Army and U.S. Marine Corps (civilian)
+- over a decade's worth of experience in the field of business and technical writing, editing, product/project management and team leadership in the U.S. Army and U.S. Marine Corps (civilian) for software and vehicle maintenance

 - 4 years' experience as a weekly contributing writer at Detroit area newspapers, Real Detroit Weekly and the Oakland Press